idoco/birding/readme.md

 ### Key concepts

 - Data is collected from publicly available sources.
+There are already several websites tracking birds locations around the world.
-The birds are tracked using the `bird/nearby` API, which is basically the same as refreshing the app and registering locations every minute.
+- If you want to track the birds yourself, see [my example](lambda.js) for using the `bird/nearby` API (which is basically the same as refreshing the app and registering locations every 5 minutes).
 - The collected data is somewhat noisy.
 Inconsistent GPS signals and maintenance operations might look like bird rides.
 The data is cleaned by using a few heuristics:
   - Minimal bird ride is at least 100 meters long.
   - No ride is shorter than 1 minute.